 array_push looks in general.
 Therefore, using this method is at one’s preference.

-In the code, we initialize the array before adding, making sure we use brackets within the variable name for instructing PHP it is to be an.
+In the code, we initialize the array before adding any items, making sure we use brackets within the variable name for instructing PHP it is to be an.

 $arr = array(); $arr = "ArrayValue1"; $arr = "ArrayValue2"; print_r($arr);